Keep up with the latest coronavirus information:

 - Keep our School open!

 By working together as a community, all of this can happen.
-For us to remain open with an in-person instructional model, we all have to do our parts to reduce the potential spread of COVID-19.
+To remain open with an in-person instructional model, we all have to do our parts to reduce the potential spread of COVID-19.
 Please be observant of local ordinances, including wearing a mask/face coverings and maintaining physical distance when in public.
 We need all our families to be in communion (empathy, agreement, harmony) regarding being mindful and safe while away from campus.
 We are doing everything in our power while on campus to follow health and safety regulations, but we need to remain safe while away from school.